 John is also the founder of The Next Gen Designers, a program that provides mentoring and development for young designers still attending college.

-Canadian branding expert John Miziolek, President of Reset Branding, will be speaking at the CMA's Creative Conference on Thursday, May 7th, 2015.
+Canadian sales expert John Miziolek, from Reset Branding, will be speaking at the CMA's Creative Conference on Thursday, May 7th, 2015.
 John's speech is entitled "Magic Sauce and the Death of the Creative Brief".
 John will focus on establishing standards for the creative brief and then blowing them up.

 At CMAcreative, attendees will spend a day with the leading creative minds in marketing and beyond, exploring the standout ideas and newest ways of thinking to help inspire and motivate them to triumph over the challenges that the new purchase journey demands.